Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Enterprise-Portal.md

 What it is, who/why the merchant developer would use it.
 (Intiate Transaction)

+Virtual Terminal is a web-based application that allows a merchant to process electronic payments by telephone, mail order, fax, email, or in person.

+This is allows the merchant developer to communicate with Virtual Terminal more efficiently.

-See the Help section in the ClientLine Enterpirse Portal for more information on how to use x,y,z.
+See the Help section in the ClientLine Enterpirse Portal for more information on how to use the [Virtual Terminal].

 ---